dristi211/CelestialCandle/README.txt

       Now  created the  MD file in Github
     At 11:00
     Css style for the Index page added and also fixed the Catalogue link

+    Finally manage to finished the Project....hope it is a success...
+    Next step to deploy the Project and published it in the Azure (cloud computing platform run by Microsoft)